 7This course reviews what we know about the behaviour and evolution of later Pleistocene humans in the Old World through their material culture and technology.
 It begins with the transition from the Lower Palaeolithic and the initiation of regional variation in stone tool assemblages around 200,000 years ago and ends with the cultural changes which took place in response to deglaciation around 10,000 years ago.
 The earlier period is labelled the Middle Palaeolithic, and its flake tool dominated assemblages are associated with archaic Homo sapiens (including the Neandertals) or anatomically modern humans.
 These assemblages are replaced around 30-40,000 years ago by blade tool industries belonging to the Upper Palaeolithic, always found in association with modern humans.
 This course will examine the archaeological evidence for the Middle and Upper Palaeolithic in Europe, Asia and Africa, and what it contributes to the understanding of recent human evolution.
 The problem of the initial occupation of Australia and New Guinea will also be examined.

 Prerequisite: Anthropology 206 or consent of department.

-The Course outline is available here.
+The Course outline from a previous year is available here.

 Course Requirements: Mid-term exam 20%; 2 critical summaries 20%; term paper 30%; final exam 30%.